Critical Thinking Development: Ages 5 to 9

 Pure logic, besides often producing unfortunate results in the real world, can be a hindrance in a highly complicated universe where decisions require managing multiple factors.
 This is the main reason why artificial intelligence is only now starting to see results, despite the fact that information technology has been in use since the 1940s.

 Computer engineers have needed to overcome their grounding in logical, mathematical, and hypothetical deduction, and to incorporate developments in cognitive science and neurology.
-Algorithms now operate more like children: they make random decisions, analyze and memorize the outcomes in order to progress, and then correct themselves by discerning both the invariables and the contextual variables.
+Algorithms now operate more like children.
+That is to say, they make random decisions, analyze and memorize the outcomes in order to progress, and then correct themselves by discerning both the invariables and the contextual variables.
 This is called deep learning.

 Children cannot rely too heavily on logic, but they are still able to express opinions based on their experiences, intuitions, and emotions.